 While podiatrists are often known for treating and managing injuries and conditions, we can also help athletes minimize their chance of injury.
 We also provide preventive care to make sure that your feet and ankles remain healthy.

-For more information about the podiatric services we offer, or to schedule an appointment, contact our Chicago office at (312) 923-1100.
+For more information about the podiatric services we offer, or to schedule an appointment, contact our Chicago office.